ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Owner Algorithm

+Label owners initialize their state by providing the Transparency Log with a **starting position** coresponding to the log entry where they wish their ownership of the label to begin.
+This starting position MUST correspond to a distinguished log entry that is not expired.
+The user then executes the following algorithm to initialize their state and verify the search structure of the tree:

+1. Compute the list of log entries to inspect.
+This list starts with the log entry at the user's requested starting position, followed by the log entries that are on the starting position's direct path and to its left, ending after the first expired log entry.

+2. Obtain from the Transparency Log the greatest version of the label that existed as of each of these log entries.
+If the label did not exist, no value is provided.
+The user verifies that each version is less than or equal to the one prior.

+3. Obtain from the Transparency Log VRF proofs for version zero of the label and all other versions of the label that would appear in a binary ladder (as defined in {{search-binary-ladder}}) where the target version was any of the versions given in step 2.

+4. Obtain from the Transparency Log the commitment to the label's value at each version where a VRF proof was provided in step 3 and the version is understood to exist based on the information provided in step 2.

+5. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from the Transparency Log for each log entry in the list computed in step 1 where the target version is the corresponding version given in step 2, or zero if no version was given, without omitting redundant lookups.
+The user verifies that each binary ladder is consistent with the claimed greatest version of the label.

-If the user owns the label being monitored, they will additionally need to retain the rightmost distinguished log entry where they've verified that the greatest version of the label is correct.
-Users advertise this log entry's position in their Monitor request.
-For a number of subsequent distinguished log entries, the Transparency Log provides the greatest version of the label that the log entry's prefix tree contains, along with a binary ladder (according to the rules stated in {{fv-binary-ladder}}) to prove that this is correct.
+Once the label owner has initialized their state, they can begin regular monitoring.
+The label owner advertises the greatest version of the label that they're aware of, and the rightmost distinguished log entry that they've verified is correct, to the Transparency Log.
+For a number of subsequent distinguished log entries, the Transparency Log provides a binary ladder proving that no new unexpected versions of the label exist.
+This is described below as a recursive algorithm, starting with the root log entry:

-Users verify that the version has not unexpectedly increased or decreased.
-Importantly, users also verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, the distinguished log entry immediately following that one, and so on.
-The Transparency Log provides whichever intermediate timestamps are necessary to demonstrate that this is the case.
+1. If the current log entry is not distinguished, stop.

+2. If the current log entry's index is less than or equal to that of the log entry advertised by the user:
+   1. If the current log entry has a right child, recurse to the right child.
+   2. Regardless of the outcome of step 1, stop.

+3. If the current log entry has a left child, recurse to the left child.
+   Afterwards, proceed to step 4.

+4. If the greatest version of the label present at this log entry is greater than the version advertised by the user, or if another stop condition has occurred (such as meeting a maximum output size), stop.

+5. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from the Transparency Log for the current log entry where the target version is the greatest version of the label that exists in the current log entry, without omitting redundant lookups.

+6. If the current log entry has a right child, recurse to the right child.

 To avoid excessive load, the Transparency Log SHOULD limit the number of distinguished log entries it provides binary ladders for in a single response.

-If a user is monitoring the label for the first time since it was created, they advertise the first log entry to contain the label even if it is not known to be distinguished.
-The Transparency Log provides binary ladders for subsequent distinguished log entries.
+Users repeatedly query the Transparency Log until they detect that the above algorithm has either hit an unresolvable error or successfully reached the rightmost distinguished log entry.

+Users are expected to already know the correct greatest version of the label at each distinguished log entry, and to already have all necessary VRF outputs and commitments.
+This information is conveyed through the algorithm in
+{{updating-labels}}.
+If no distinguished log entry exists yet, or for new versions of a label that are to the right of the rightmost distinguished log entry, the algorithms above do not apply and the algorithm in
+{{contact-algorithm}} is used until a distinguished log entry is issued.

 # Cryptographic Computations